MelonKony/millmint/content/utopia/society/state/government/commonwealth/security.md

 {{<outline>}}
 ### State Security Directorate

-The *State Security Directorate* (SESEC) is primarily responsible for the security of the state itself, including all Vekllei parliaments, its ministries, secretariats and features, and its civil service and employees.
+The *State Security Directorate* (Vosevisi, or SESEC) is primarily responsible for the security of the state itself, including all Vekllei parliaments, its ministries, secretariats and features, and its civil service and employees.
 It monitors, investigates and eliminates threats within and without the [Vekllei Government](/utopia/society/state/government/) and [Palace](/utopia/society/state/palace/), and controls privileged information of the Vekllei parliaments.

 SESEC works closely with the [Home Office of National Intelligence](#home-office-honi), the National Intelligence Directorate organ responsible for the internal security of Vekllei's intelligence network.
 In cases of internal breaches of security, the SESEC acts as investigator and prosecutor.
 It includes the following departments.